-Open only to current University of Florida business students.
+Bachelor’s/Master’s Degree open only to current University of Florida undergraduate business students.

-Undergraduate students can often graduate with their Master of International Business degree in less than one extra year, sometimes as little as one extra semester.
-If students complete the maximum of 21 credits while they are undergraduate students, they would only need to complete nine additional credits to earn their master’s degree.
+Undergraduate students can often graduate with their Master of International Business degree in as little as one extra semester after earning their bachelor’s degree.

 Students admitted to the combined option can begin graduate coursework while still an undergraduate, with the approval of their undergraduate department.
 Students can apply up to 12 credits of graduate coursework to both their undergraduate and graduate degrees, saving time and tuition money.
 Students may take an additional 9 credit hours to count only to their Master’s degree while still an undergraduate.